swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexTypeOverview.md

   /// Returns `nil` if no match and throws on abort public func matchPrefix(_ s: String) throws -> Regex<Output>.Match?

+  /// Find the first match in a string
+  ///
+  /// Returns `nil` if no match is found and throws on abort public func firstMatch(in s: String) throws -> Regex<Output>.Match?

   /// Match a substring in its entirety.
   ///
   /// Returns `nil` if no match and throws on abort